 Because of the prevalence of asbestos fireproofing products, a large number of different occupations could potentially be unknowingly exposed to asbestos.
-However, because of the very nature of asbestos fireproofing products construction workers and firefighters are particularly at risk of exposure to high concentrations of asbestos.
-When buildings are renovated or there is a fire products that contain asbestos can be damaged.
-When these products are damaged asbestos is released, potentially exposing anyone in the general vicinity to the deadly mineral.
+However, because of the very nature of asbestos fireproofing products, construction workers and firefighters are particularly at risk of exposure to high concentrations of asbestos.
+When buildings are renovated demolished, products that contain asbestos can be damaged.
+When these products are damaged asbestos is released, potentially exposing anyone in the general vicinity to the mineral.

-Asbestos fireproofing spray is a particularly dangerous fireproofing material.
-When it is first applied, it is wet, foam-like material.
+Asbestos fireproofing spray is a particularly dangerous material.
+When it is first applied, it is a wet, foam-like material.
 As it dries out, it becomes friable.
 Friable means that the material crumbles easily.
-As asbestos fireproofing ages it becomes even more friable, often to the point where even the slightest disturbance will damage the asbestos within, causing exposure.
+As asbestos fireproofing ages it becomes even more friable, often to the point where even the slightest disturbance will cause exposure.

-Carroll Morrow worked as a plant inspector at Western Electric where Cafco and Spraycraft fire-proofing sprays were used from 1950 to 1965.
+Carroll Morrow worked as a plant inspector at Western Electric where Cafco and Spraycraft fireproofing sprays were used from 1950 to 1965.
 Morrow developed mesothelioma from asbestos exposure and died before his trial concluded.
 His case was part of a Baltimore, Maryland, trial of asbestos-related multidistrict consolidation and multiple manufacturers were held responsible, including U. S. Mineral.
-In 1994, Morrow’s wife received $14,000,000 for compensatory damages, personal injuries and injury to the marital relationship.
+In 1994, Morrow’s wife received $14 million for compensatory damages, personal injuries and injury to the marital relationship.

 Fireproofing spray sold under the brands: